 Table of Contents

 If you are an expat living in Germany and have been wanting to buy a house or property but have been unable to get a mortgage, don’t worry – there is help available for getting mortgage in Germany.
-We offer a variety of German mortgage support and assistance programs specifically designed for foreigners, so you can finally make your dream of owning property in Germany a reality.
+Our partner offers a germany mortgage calculator and a variety of German mortgage support and assistance programs specifically designed for foreigners, so you can finally make your dream of owning property in Germany a reality.
 Keep reading to learn more about these programs and how to apply.

 The first step to getting a mortgage in Germany is understanding how the process works.
 In general, you will need to put down a deposit of at least 20% of the purchase price of the property, and then the bank will loan you the remaining amount.
 The interest rate on your loan will be determined by a number of factors, including your credit score, employment history, and the type of property you are buying.

-The standard loan term in Germany is 10 years, but you may be able to negotiate a longer or shorter repayment period depending on your financial situation.
+The standard loan term in Germany is 10 years, but you may be able to negotiate a smaller monthly payment in exchange for a longer mortgage length depending on your financial situation, the loan amount and the interest rates.
 It is also important to note that most banks will require you to take out mortgage insurance, which will protect them in case you are unable to make your loan payments.

 Mortgage insurance is not required by law in Germany, but most banks will require you to take out a policy before they will approve your loan.
 This insurance protects the bank in case you are unable to make your loan payments and default on your mortgage.